George Floyd protests in Atlanta: June 17

 The officer who shot Brooks was officially charged with felony murder, among 10 other charges, by the District Attorney of Fulton County.
 In the two days following the charges being brought against the officer, about 170 APD officers called out sick in a blue flu protest.
 Speaking later about police morale, a spokesman for the International Brotherhood of Police Officers (which represented about 1,200 APD officers) said, "The morale is probably the worst it has ever been.
 [Mayor Bottoms] wanted to bow down to the rioters and possibly get rid of good cops."

 June 19

 On the 155th Juneteenth, over a dozen events were held throughout the city.
-Around 9 a.m., a march was held with about 500 protesters that started at Centennial Olympic Park, while other rallies were held near the place of Brooks' death, Atlanta City Hall, the headquarters for the APD, and along Marietta Street, among other places.
+Around 9 am, a march was held with about 500 protesters that started at Centennial Olympic Park, while other rallies were held near the place of Brooks' death, Atlanta City Hall, the headquarters for the APD, and along Marietta Street, among other places.
 At the city hall, over 50 protesters chanted "care not cages" and "Black lives matter" while holding signs saying "defund APD".
 Later that night, at a protest held near the burned Wendy's, one protester was shot in the leg after someone fired several shots around the protest.